6 MIN READ

 RELATED: Lottie Woad Won Her Pro Debut.

-The past two years have been crucial to establishing her name and likeness, but 2026 has the potential to skyrocket Lottie Woad into a new stratosphere.
+The past two years have been crucial to establishing her name and likeness through her play, but 2026 has the potential to skyrocket Lottie Woad into a new stratosphere.

-And then there's the latest news about her and Zhang signing on to WTGL—which is an incredible get for the league.
+And then there's the WTGL of it all.
+Woad and Zhang signed on at the same time—which is an incredible get for the league.
 The two young stars couldn't be more perfect for the format, and selfishly I want to see more of Lottie's personality.
 We already know the girl loves her footy, but what else will the mic'd up moments reveal to us about her?

 Get our top stories in your inbox, including the latest drops in style, the need-to-know news in pro golf, and the latest episodes of Skratch’s original series.